REALWorld Law

 Hungary

 The main legislation in this regard is the Environmental Protection Act (Act LIII of 1995).
 There are several other statutory regulations in relation to air and water protection and the disposal of waste, including construction waste.
+Beyond the prescriptions of the Environmental Protection Act, Decree 314/2005 on environmental impact assessment and on unified environment use authorization processes defines certain activities where mandatory preliminary environmental impact assessment shall be conducted.1

 In Hungary, the ‘polluter pays’ principle applies.
 The owners and, if different from the owners, possessors (users) of land have joint and several liability for environmental damage or the endangering of the environment on that land.
-The owner may only be relieved of environmental liability if it is able to prove that it did not itself cause the damage and names the person actually liable for the pollution.
+The owner may only be relieved of environmental liability if it is able to prove that it did not itself cause the damage and names the person actually liable for the pollution.2

 Ireland